In this Excel charting tutorial, I will show you how to add a target line in an Excel chart.

 And clicking ok:

-Now the target sales are added as columns, but we can change the same to a target line by right clicking the target series and changing the chart type:
+Now the target sales are added as columns, but we can change them to a target line by right-clicking the target series and changing the chart type:

 Change option for Target sale to Line: